 Pharmacy to Farm

-GrowNYC partnered with the New York City Department of Health and Mental Hygiene and four independent pharmacies to pilot a pharmacy-based fruit and vegetable prescription program.
-The program is funded by a Food Insecurity and Nutrition Initiative (FINI) Grant from the United States Department of Agriculture and aims to increase fruit and vegetable consumption among SNAP participants.
-To participate in the program patients must be 18 or older, take medication for high blood pressure, and use an EBT card for SNAP.
-Each month that a patient fills a prescription for high blood pressure medication at a participating pharmacy, they can receive a “prescription” worth $30 in Health Bucks redeemable at a Greenmarket location partnered with the pharmacy.
+GrowNYC partnered with the New York City Department of Health and Mental Hygiene and sixteen independent pharmacies to pilot a pharmacy-based fruit and vegetable prescription program.
+The program was funded by a Food Insecurity and Nutrition Initiative (FINI) Grant from the United States Department of Agriculture and aimed to increase fruit and vegetable consumption among SNAP participants.
+To participate in the program patients had to be 18 or older, take medication for high blood pressure, and use an EBT card for SNAP.
+Each month that a patient filled a prescription for high blood pressure medication at a participating pharmacy, they received a “prescription” worth $30 in Health Bucks redeemable at a Greenmarket location partnered with the pharmacy.

-To learn more about Pharmacy to Farm Prescriptions and participating pharmacies, visit the Health Bucks website.
+To learn more about Pharmacy to Farm Prescriptions, visit the Health Bucks website.